Nearsoft/jobs/README.md

 ### iOS Engineer

-As Developer
+#### As a Developer

-* Strong and Comprehensive knowledge/experience in Objective-C**
+* Strong and comprehensive knowledge/experience in Objective-C
-* Strong experience building views WITHOUT storyboards or .xib (pure code)
+* Strong experience building views without storyboards or `.xib` (pure code)
-* Strong experience with Auto Layout using NSLayoutConstraints
+* Strong experience with Auto Layout using `NSLayoutConstraints`
 * Comprehensive knowledge for App Life Cycle and View Controller Life Cycle
 * Competitive in Swift
 * Familiar with Size Classes
 * Familiar with GitFlow
-* Familiar with GitSubmodules and Workspaces
+* Familiar with Git submodules and workspaces
-* Very Good Coding Practices(Maintainability, Usability, Clear)
+* Very good coding practices (Maintainability, Usability, Clear)

-Nice to have:
+#### Nice to have

 * Knowledge using Charles Proxy
-* Strong debugging skills(Breakpoints, Console, Debug View Hierarchy)
+* Strong debugging skills (breakpoints, console, debug view hierarchy)

-As Person/Professional
+#### As a Person/Professional

 * Someone that can team-up easily
-* That is able to write code highly maintainable and scalable.
+* That is able to write code highly maintainable and scalable
-* He/She must have highly disponilility to be at Hermosillo the time necessary  to help him/her (not teach) to get familiar with the code and the "ways" of the client.
+* Willingness to be at Hermosillo the necessary time in order to get familiar with the code and the client

-BIG Plus
-* Willing to pay the beers and "alitas”, several times...
-Sometimes I get hungry and my wife took all my money.

 ### .NET/Silverlight Engineer